jordanbemmels/kelp-popGen/scripts/GERP/README_GERP.md

 # GERP

-These scripts are for Genomic Evolutionary Rate Profiling (GERP).
+These are helper scripts useful to assist with Genomic Evolutionary Rate Profiling (GERP).

 ### brownAlgaeAlignments_splitByScaffold.R